Simplificatedd/Module-planner/README.md

 - **Confirmation Dialogs**: Destructive actions like "Clear ALL Modules" require confirmation
 - **Smart Semester Deletion**: Prevents deletion of semesters containing primary modules
 - **Tooltips**: Tooltips explain each management function

+### Export and Printing
+- **Formatted Output**: Download button generates a clean, printable semester plan
+- **PDF-Ready**: Output is optimized for saving as PDF or printing
+- **Complete Overview**: Shows all semesters with assigned modules and credit totals

 ## Contributing